fxboxed/eugo/content/croatia/_index.md

 ### Explore the Old Town

-Start your journey in the [Upper Town Gornji Grad](https://www.tripadvisor.com/Attractions-g294454-Activities-Zagreb_Central_Croatia.html), where you'll wander through cobblestone streets and admire landmarks like St. Mark’s Church with its iconic tiled roof.
+Start your journey in the Upper Town Gornji Grad), where you'll wander through cobblestone streets and admire landmarks like St. Mark’s Church with its iconic tiled roof.
 Don't miss the Zagreb Cathedral and the Lotrščak Tower, which offer a glimpse into the city's rich past.

 ### Discover the Museum Scene